 Matching Gifts.
 Many corporations demonstrate their support to nonprofit organizations by matching—often dollar for dollar—or multiplying their employees’ gifts up to a set amount.
 Please note that each company has its own guidelines and policies regarding its matching gifts program.
 Before pledging your gift, ask whether your employer participates in such a program.
 Certain restrictions apply to matching gifts.
 Please consult your company’s personnel office for more information.

 Gifts-in-Kind.
 You may wish to contribute a personal possession of special interest—including equipment or other items—or needed services.
-To determine the interest of the Province, please contact Francine Brown, Philanthropy Officer, at (408) 884-1362.
+To determine the interest of the Province, please contact Francine Brown, Legacy Specialist/Strategic Researcher, at (408) 884-1362.

 Planned or Deferred Gifts